-For most of us, once we get home and wash our hands, it's a sheer delight to (carefully) rip off our face mask.
-But if you're home with someone who is under the weather, you may want to wear a cloth face mask when you come into contact with them.
+If you're home with someone who is under the weather, you should wear a face mask when you come into contact.

 "If the person who is ill wears the mask, and others in the home wear the mask, we protect each other from the spread of respiratory droplets with virus," Dr. Abraham says.

-People with COVID-19 should absolutely wear a face mask when they're near others at home, and caretakers can consider doing so as well, per the CDC.
+People with COVID-19 should absolutely wear a face mask when they're near others at home, and caretakers should put on a mask before going in the same room as someone with COVID-19, per the CDC.